FrankensteinVariorum/collationWorkspace/README.md

 git push -u origin yxj-C25
 ```
 Or simply use `git push` and follow the instructions in your shell to push the branch.

 * We run our programming scripts to compare the five versions of the novel one "chunk" at a time.
+     * In your Bash shell (Windows) or Terminal (Mac), at the collationWorkspace outermost directory, run this command to activate the shell script that activates the collation processing:

+     ```
+     ./coll.sh
+     ```
+     This shell script will ask you some input questions: Which collation unit(s) are you processing?
+When you answer them it should run, show you a view of the collation processing in action, and output some files.
+It will be running a Python script first, followed by an XSLT script.

      * Our Python script *tokenizes* the five input edition files, basically on words or words with punctuation marks attached.
 It provides normalizing information to show that strings like `&` mean the same thing as the word `and` and to help us identify meaningful XML markup that should be compared across the texts.
+     * Our XSLT script then begins running to "tidy up" some common problems in the Python output.
-     * The output files come out in two stages:
+     * The output files come out in two stages: a "partway" file (the Python output) and a "complete" file (the XSLT output) as described next.

 * We need to review the output carefully.
-The output will be stored in a folder inside your assigned collation unit, and it will consist of two files named like this example for Collation unit 1:
+The output will be stored in a folder named `output/` inside your assigned collation unit, and it will consist of two files named like this example for Collation unit 1:
-     1. Collation_C01-partway.xml  (This is the output of our python collation script.)
+     1. Collation_C01-partway.xml  (This is the output of our Python collation script.)
      2. Collation_C01-complete.xml (This is an improvement on the python output made with XSLT.)
 When you run the coll.sh file, it will output both of these in sequence.
 **Expect to wait a few minutes, or several minutes for the script to complete.**